It’s not in your head—it’s hormonal

 Hormone therapy is personalized to address specific symptoms and individual health risks.
 Replenishing estrogen levels reduces vasomotor symptoms such as hot flashes and night sweats.
 This stabilization improves sleep, mood, and overall quality of life.
 Hormone therapy also prevents bone loss associated with osteoporosis.
 And since women have estrogen receptors all over the body, hormone therapy has been shown to reduce cardiovascular risk and heart palpitations, relieve new-onset musculoskeletal pain, reduce the onset of diabetes, reduce the incidence of frozen shoulder, alleviate genitourinary symptoms, improve skin health and even alleviate an odd symptom in some menopausal women – itchy ears.

-Overall, menopause hormone therapy, if started within the first ten years of menopause and before age sixty, reduces all-cause mortality by 30%!
+Overall, menopause hormone therapy, if started within the first ten years of menopause and before age sixty, reduces all-cause mortality by 30 percent!

 Vaginal estrogen provides further benefits, including reducing the risk of urinary tract infections (UTIs) by up to 50%, addressing vaginal pain, burning, and itching, and maintaining the structures of the vulva, which will atrophy in the absence of estrogen.
 Vaginal estrogen is not systemically absorbed and is safe for nearly everyone.
 It can be used alone or in combination with systemic hormone therapy.